-The SMM can be used by the control plane, which represents one or more operational and management entities using the CCL functionality, to repeatedly verify the effectiveness of the previously deployed service.
+The SMM can be used by the control plane, using CCL functionality, to repeatedly verify the effectiveness of the previously deployed service.
 This methodology allows decoupling the monitoring components of the E2E service from its deployment.
 This decoupling brings advantages for the evolution of the management systems, mainly for new service assurance based on closed loops.